OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-18.md

 ## 2 Kings 18:29

 This is what the king says:
-‘Do not let Hezekiah deceive you, for he will not be able to save you from my hand.
+‘Do not let Hezekiah deceive you, for he will not be able to deliver you from my hand.

 ## 2 Kings 18:30